 Early vs. Late Signs of Increased Intracranial Pressure (ICP) – Nursing Rationale:

-A mother arrives at an emergency department with her 5-year-old child and states that the child fell off a bunk bed.
-A head injury is suspected, and the nurse checks the child’s airway status and assesses the child for early and late signs of increased intracranial pressure (ICP).
+Exam Asked Question: A mother arrives at an emergency department with her 5-year-old child who fell off a bunk bed.
+A head injury is suspected, and the nurse checks the child’s airway and assesses for early and late signs of increased intracranial pressure (ICP).
 Which is a late sign of increased ICP?

 🏥 Option 1: Nausea ❌ (Early Sign)